A Geometric Classification of the Holomorphic Vertex Operator Algebras of Central Charge 24: Classification of s

 We have thus obtained a geometric proof of this classification that is analogous to the classification of the Niemeier lattices by enumeration of the corresponding deep holes of the Leech lattice $\Lambda$ \cite{CPS82,Bor85b}.
-In fact, it includes it as a special case (see last paragraph of \autoref{sec:holediag}).
+In fact, it includes it as a special case (see \autoref{prop:niemeiercase}).

+We mention that \cite{LM23} give an interpretation of the \gdh{}s of $V_\Lambda$ in terms of actual deep holes of $\Lambda$ after rescaling.

+Moreover, we remark that Höhn's approach to the classification problem in \cite{Hoe17} (and \cite{Lam20}) based on coset constructions can also be used to give a uniform proof of the above classification result \cite{Hoe17,BLS23}.

 \FloatBarrier